 do is have cash these days, and the government

 gone a long way from the due process.
+Our job here is to protect the civil liberties of individuals.
+Yes, we ought

 to try to influence behavior.
-Yes, we
+And yes, we

 ought to make laws against illegal behavior;